FeatureBaseDB/www/content/whitepaper/whitepaper.md

 might store each person's name in the column attributes.
 In that case, a query could be specified to return the list of *columnIds* that represent the query, as well as the list of names that make up that result set.
 Second, attributes on rows can be used as filters in TopN queries.
-If a Pilosa *frame* contains rows that represent movies, and each row is given an attribute called genre with values like "comedy" and "drama", then one could perform a TopN query on the movie *frame* filtered by genre.
+If a Pilosa *field* contains rows that represent movies, and each row is given an attribute called genre with values like "comedy" and "drama", then one could perform a TopN query on the movie *field* filtered by genre.

 # API